MAIL FRAUD AND WIRE FRAUD

 - Ponzi schemes or pyramid schemes are where an individual receives a chain letter through the Postal Service which asks them to send money to a list of names before forwarding the letter on to more people.
 These Ponzi schemes allow the person who started the scam to gain enormous wealth but leaves the people at the bottom of the pyramid with nothing.

 Mail fraud is a common white collar criminal offense prosecuted by the courts because there is no specific requirement for the type of fraud or misrepresentation that has been carried out, only that something related to the scheme (such as a check, a contract, or an application for a loan or credit) was sent through the mail.

-The federal crime of wire fraud is codified at 18 U.S.C. §1343, and is similar to the offense of mail fraud, except that it makes illegal any criminally fraudulent activity involving electronic communications, and requires that the electronic communications cross state lines.
+The federal crime of wire fraud is similar to the offense of mail fraud, except that it makes illegal any criminally fraudulent activity involving electronic communications, and requires that the electronic communications cross state lines.

 Examples of wire fraud schemes include false insurance claims, fraudulent investment schemes, misrepresentations in the sale of used automobiles, false application forms for loans fraudulent bond issuances, check kiting schemes, false advertising, and various bribery and kickback schemes.

 At the Law Office of Ann Fitz, we can handle all aspects of your mail fraud or wire fraud case.
 The prosecution must prove that you intended to commit the crime.
 Our job is to gather the evidence and develop a strategy to defend you.

 During the investigation stage, we encourage you to stay silent and not incriminate yourself to preserve your best options.
 These options depend on the strength of the government’s case against you.
 For example, if the government’s evidence is weak, the charges may be dismissed.
 We have also been successful in arguing for a reduction in prison time or house arrest based on individual circumstances.